elliottmckee/pyRATT/README.md

  * It'll look something like the image below, but with additional instructions.
  * There is an example flight trajectory here: `example_files/example_ascent_traj_M2245_to_M1378.csv`.
    * If this wasn't an example, this is where you would normally input your own RASAeroII flight trajectory output file.
 The instructions on how to do that are at the top of the GUI window.
  * Enter your simulation properties.
-The GUI has explanations of all of the inputs:
+The GUI has explanations of all of the inputs, but it'll look something like this:

 ![alt text](https://github.com/elliottmckee/pyRATT/blob/main/images/gui_run_example.PNG?raw=true)